 By the Power of Grayskull

-On the tip, we knew that Tigray’s farmers were turning in.
+From the tip, we knew that Tigray’s farmers were turning in.
 Smoke billowed over the valley as dung-fed ovens were fanned for a dinner of bread, injera and possibly spicy pepper sauce.
 Captain Habesha forgot his belay device and was lowered back into the tower’s inner abyss.
-We followed rappelling into the main artery while vultures, masters of soaring flight, returned from another day of infinite circles lingering thousands of feet above the valley without ever moving a feather.
+We followed, rappelling into the main artery while vultures, masters of soaring flight, returned from another day of infinite circles, lingering thousands of feet above the valley without ever moving a feather.
 We finally landed with a thump onto the pillows of bird shit, and Mino was nowhere to be found.

 Summit Caption Here